6 Best Bass Compressor Pedals for Consistent Output

 I like this pedal in almost any situation.
 But, I think I find it most useful for metal.
 It does an excellent job of picking super low notes.
 Since a lot of metal songs use lower tunings, the compressor can provide necessary tone and output corrections in more genres than others.

-Furthermore, it’s more reasonably priced than similar compressor pedals, even though it may not be as features-heavy as others.
+Furthermore, it’s more reasonably priced than similar compressor pedals, even though it may not be as feature-heavy as others.

 2. MXR M87